How Conferences Made Me a Better Customer Success Manager

 So if you’re an insurance agency or any other type of business, learn all you can about the way your team operates.
 Your goal is to improve, and you can’t improve if you don’t measure.
 And at the conference, it was evident that some of the most successful insurance agencies in the United States understand that.

-3. Excellent service means learning how clients think and operate
+3. Excellent customer service means learning how clients think and operate

 Over the course of this blog, I’ve used terms like “insight,” “knowledge,” “aware,” and “information.”
 I guess that would be the ongoing theme of this post, making it a great final point!
 The trip was fun and it was great to come home with new business, but it also solidified the importance of meeting the people who we want to help.
 If we never leave our Dallas office, we’re missing out on the chance to connect with real people and understand exactly what it is they need to succeed.